OfficeDev/office-js-docs-pr/docs/testing/unit-testing.md

 ### Mocking the Office Common APIs

-This example assumes an Office add-in for any host that supports the [Office Common APIs](../develop/office-javascript-api-object-model.md) (for example, Excel, PowerPoint, or Word).
+This example assumes an Office Add-in for any host that supports the [Office Common APIs](../develop/office-javascript-api-object-model.md) (for example, Excel, PowerPoint, or Word).
 The add-in has one of its features in a file named `my-common-api-add-in-feature.js`.
 The following shows the contents of the file.
 The `addHelloWorldText` function sets the text "Hello World!" to whatever is currently selected in the document; for example; a range in Word, or a cell in Excel, or a text box in PowerPoint.

 ```javascript
 const myCommonAPIAddinFeature = {